 To receive a scholarship for Teaching Sabbatical, you go through a process in different steps:

-Umeå University offers local support in the application process.
+Umeå University offers local support for the application process.
 We offer an information meeting about Teaching Sabbatical and also a workshop where you can get advice about how to write your application.
 These are usually held in April and-June.

 The application for Teaching Sabbatical announcement at Umeå University is usually open June-August each year.
 Keep an eye out in newsletters and calendars for more information.

-You can read more about Teaching Sabbatical on STINT's website.
+You can read more about Teaching Sabbatical on STINT's website

 There are some criteria to be able to apply.
 You must: